Wilma Rudolph: Early years

 Rudolph was first introduced to organized sports at Burt High School, the center of Clarksville's African American community.
 After completing several years of medical treatments to regain the use of her left leg, Rudolph chose to follow in her sister Yvonne's footsteps and began playing basketball in the eighth grade.
 Rudolph continued to play basketball in high school, where she became a starter on the team and began competing in track.
 In her sophomore year, Rudolph scored 803 points and set a new record for high school girls' basketball.
-Rudolph's high school coach, C. C. Gray, gave her the nickname of "Skeeter" (for mosquito) because she moved so fast.
+Rudolph's high school coach.

 While playing for her high school basketball team, Rudolph was spotted by Ed Temple, Tennessee State's track and field coach, a major break for the active young athlete.
-The day that Temple saw the tenth grader for the first time, he knew she was a natural athlete.
-Rudolph had already gained some track experience on Burt High School's track team two years earlier, mostly as a way to keep busy between basketball seasons.
-As a high school sophomore Rudolph competed at Alabama's Tuskegee Institute in her first major track event.
+The day that Temple saw the tenth grader for the first time, he knew Rudolph was a natural athlete.
+She had already gained some track experience on Burt High School's track team two years earlier, mostly as a way to keep busy between basketball seasons.
+As a high school sophomore, Rudolph competed at Alabama's Tuskegee Institute in her first major track event.
 Although she lost the race, Rudolph was determined to continue competing and win.

-Temple invited fourteen-year-old Rudolph to join his summer training program at Tennessee State.
+Temple invited 14-year-old Rudolph to join his summer training program at Tennessee State.
 After attending the track camp, Rudolph won all nine events she entered at an Amateur Athletic Union track meet in Philadelphia, Pennsylvania.
-Under Temple's guidance she continued to train regularly at TSU while still a high school student.
+Under Temple's guidance, she continued to train regularly at TSU while still a high school student.
 Rudolph raced at amateur athletic events with TSU's women's track team, known as the Tigerbelles, for two more years before enrolling at TSU as a student in 1958.